probmods/chapters/index.md

 # Acknowledgements

-The construction and ongoing support of this tutorial are made possible by grants from the Office of Naval Research and the James S. McDonnell Foundation.
+The construction and ongoing support of this tutorial are made possible by grants from the Office of Naval Research, the James S. McDonnell Foundation, and the Stanford VPOL.